 There are things in the license you should be aware of, such as the right to transform the medium (e.g. convert from a PDF to HTML, or transcribe an audio podcast to text) which are exempt from the non-derivative license requirement.

-If you’re unhappy with the Creative Commons licenses and the brand recognition and the public’s familiarity with those licenses, then you can of course write your own license terms.
+If you’re unhappy with the Creative Commons licenses and the brand recognition and the public’s familiarity with those licenses, then you can, of course, write your license terms.
 Good luck with that.

 Applying the license

 This article could be completely wrong!
 If you spot any mistakes or something blatantly obvious that I’ve missed, please leave a comment!
 I’ll happily update the article with new information.